-Important to note that is the most touristy area of San Antonio and you can expect it to be packed on the weekends nearly year round.
+Important to note is that this is the most touristy area of San Antonio.
+You can expect it to be packed on the weekends nearly year round.
 Still, it’s a fun place.

 Here are some of my favorite things to do on the River Walk:

-- Blue Star Arts Complex (South of Downtown) features a wide collection of arts venues, shops, and studios with plenty of opportunity to quench your hunger and thirst.
+Blue Star Arts Complex (South of Downtown) features a wide collection of arts venues, shops, and studios with plenty of opportunities to quench your hunger and thirst.

 The Pearl Brewery was a large-scale brewery operating from 1883 to 2001.
 Today, it’s home to one of the most happening neighborhoods in San Antonio.

 The 22-acre Pearl complex is home to dozens of restaurants and shops.
 The last time I was in San Antonio, we actually ended up visiting this area a few times.

 There’s always something to do or eat.
 My tip is to plan a weekend visit when the farmer’s market is alive and happening.

 Where to Eat and Drink at The Pearl: